-Currently, CT scan and MRI has enabled the advancement of 3D printing to go father and enhance various medical devices.
+Currently, CT scan and MRI has enabled the advancement of 3D printing to go further and enhance various medical devices.
 For instance, hearing devices are now printed in 3-D and are now customized to the user.
 At the moment, scanning, printing, and modeling as the previous CT scan and MRI approaches are made to be time-saving.
 It is worth appealing to note that what was usually taking a week is now able to be done in less than 24 hours.
-Michalski and Ross (2014) state that, another medical application of 3-D printing is achievement that was made at the University of Michigan by C.S.
-Mott Children’s Hospital which created bioresorbable splints that are said to have helped around three babies who were suffering from trachea-bronchomalacia that is a complication that threatens life.
+Michalski and Ross (2014) state that another medical application of 3-D printing is an achievement that was made at the University of Michigan by C.S.
+Mott Children’s Hospital, which created bioresorbable splints that have helped around three babies who were suffering from trachea-bronchomalacia that is a complication threatening life.

-Additionally, at St. Louis Children Hospital, surgeons applied 3-D printed models of the heart of a toddler to make plans for relocating heart vessels of a child.
-The vessels were squeezing and compressing the esophagus and the trachea of the child thus creating a complication in the normal respiration.
+Additionally, at St. Louis Children Hospital, surgeons applied 3-D printed models of the toddler’s heart to make plans for relocating heart vessels of a child.
+The vessels were squeezing and compressing the esophagus and the trachea of the child, thus creating a complication in the normal respiration.
 Similarly, at the University Of Illinois College Of Medicine, similar heart models were done with several other s-D printed tumors that helped in planning the removal of the tumors while protecting the brain cells.

 3-D printing has enhanced bioactive filaments, catheters, chemotherapeutic agents and chemotherapy beads through the process of radiology to treat a wide variety of patients.
 The outlook for the medical use of three-dimensional printing has passed through several developments and now various specialists utilize 3-D printing in an extremely advanced manner (Tess, 2016).
-Regarding the research done by Michalski and Ross (2014), it has come to the world’s notice that patients around the world are now using 3-D models as the surety of their healing and effective therapeutic intervention.
+Regarding the research done by Michalski and Ross (2014), it has come to the world’s notice that patients around the world are now using 3-D models as surety of their healing and effective therapeutic intervention.
 Also, the medical and prosthetic field has primarily involved the use of 3-D printing through the creation of models and employment of CT scan and MRI approaches to applying all possible developed technology in 3-D printing.

 CT scan, MRI technology, and 3-D printing have enhanced medical therapeutics to the point that organ transplants have been made accessible and as perfect as possible.
-Out of living tissues replacement of organs is now achieved, and in that case, most medical facilities have begun venturing into the technology, making life and value of life reinstated from unbecoming ailments.
-The radiology department has made its aspects of finding a solution to people’s problem come home by employing various therapeutic and medical engineering perspectives in their activities as a way of making the concept of quality chasm via through Lean Six Sigma perspective to be achieved (Ventola, 2014).
+Out of living tissues replacement of organs is now achieved, and in that case, most medical facilities have begun venturing into the technology, making life and value of life reinstated from unbecoming ailments (Ventola, 2014).
+The radiology department has made its aspects of finding a solution to people’s problem come home by employing various therapeutic and medical engineering perspectives in their activities as a way of making the concept of quality chasm via through Lean Six Sigma perspective to be achieved.

-3-D printing has allowed revolutionary individualized medical treatment to take effect and with time the technology will even be able to make replacement organs.
-Regarding Michalski and Ross (2014), 3-D imaging has transformed therapy to the point of making life be like an anatomic image thus has brought medical imaging to a real tangible physical representation of the anatomy of the patient’s body.
+3-D printing has allowed revolutionary individualized medical treatment to take effect, and with time the technology will even be able to make replacement organs.
+Regarding Michalski and Ross (2014), 3-D imaging has transformed therapy to the point of making life be like an anatomic image; thus, it has brought medical imaging to a real tangible physical representation of the anatomy of the patient’s body.
 CT and MRI scanned images are used as the desired subsets of patients’ anatomy and can be printed in a more precise real 3-D forms that show an epic structure of human anatomy.
 Through CT and MRI scans, 3-D imaging has enabled the current technology in healthcare to focus on technically challenging interventions that would require a trial run in a patient which sometimes resulted in errors.